jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (e) state that the person named in the notice may object to the cancellation of the transaction by sending to the Assignee a written notice of objection that is received by the Assignee at his or her postal, email, or street address within 20 working days after the Assignee's notice has been served on that person; and
   (f) state that the written notice of objection must contain the reasons for objecting; and (g) state that the transaction will be cancelled as against the person named in the notice if that person does not object; and
-  (h) state that if the person named in the notice does object, the Assignee may apply to the Court for the transaction to be cancelled.
+  (h) state that if the person named in the notice does object, the Assignee may apply to the court for the transaction to be cancelled.
 (4) The irregular transaction is automatically cancelled as against the person on whom the Assignee has served the Assignee's notice, if that person has not objected by sending to the Assignee a written notice of objection that is received by the Assignee at his or her postal, email, or street address within 20 working days after the Assignee's notice has been served on that person.
 (5) The notice of objection must state the reasons for objecting.
-(6) An irregular transaction that is not automatically cancelled may still be cancelled by the Court on the Assignee's application.
+(6) An irregular transaction that is not automatically cancelled may still be cancelled by the court on the Assignee's application.

 ### 207 Court may order retransfer of property or payment of value
-(1) On the cancellation of an irregular transaction under which property of the bankrupt, or an interest in property of the bankrupt, was transferred the Court may make an order for—
+(1) On the cancellation of an irregular transaction under which property of the bankrupt, or an interest in property of the bankrupt, was transferred the court may make an order for—
-  (a) the retransfer to the Assignee of the property or interest in the property; or (b) payment to the Assignee of a sum of money that the Court thinks appropriate, but the sum must not be greater than the value of the property or interest in the property when the transaction was cancelled.
+  (a) the retransfer to the Assignee of the property or interest in the property; or (b) payment to the Assignee of a sum of money that the court thinks appropriate, but the sum must not be greater than the value of the property or interest in the property when the transaction was cancelled.
-(2) The Court may make any other order for the purpose of giving effect to an order under subsection (1).
+(2) The court may make any other order for the purpose of giving effect to an order under subsection (1).
 (3) An order under subsection (1) is in addition to any other rights and remedies available to the Assignee, and this section does not restrict those rights.

 ### 208 Limits on recovery
-The Court must not make an order under section 207 against a person (A) if A proves that when A received the property or interest in the property—
+The court must not make an order under section 207 against a person (A) if A proves that when A received the property or interest in the property—
   (a) A acted in good faith; and
   (b) a reasonable person in A's position would not have suspected, and A did not have reasonable grounds for suspecting, that the bankrupt was, or would become, unable to pay his or her due debts; and
   (c) A gave value for the property or interest in the property or altered A's position in the reasonably held belief that the transfer of the property or interest in the property to A was valid and would not be cancelled.